fengtan/ldap-explorer/README.md

   - persist webview that shows search results
   - persist add/edit connection
 - config
-  - when creating a connection: complain if connection name already exists (must be unique)
   - editing existing connection multiple times does not seem to work
   - load *workspace* settings (and *workspace* memento) if they exist, otherwise fall back to *global* settings (and *global* memento)
   - should user be able to change the name of a connection ?
 As it is used as an ID everywhere